 2 quarts whole milk

-a few tablespoons plain whole milk yogurt with active cultures*
+1/4 cup plain whole milk yogurt with active cultures* (2 tablespoons per quart)

 2 quart mason jars with lids

 2 pint mason jars with lids